 Adjacent to the lighthouse is an interpretive center, some beautiful paths and, of course, visitors can walk along the park and experience the wonderful sea level views of both the ocean and the bay.
 Visitors that cannot or prefer not to climb to the top can see images transmitted by cameras to the interpretive center.

 People are always walking, fishing and wading into the water near some of the areas off the jetty which runs along the side of the lighthouse to the beach and into the Atlantic.
 Some build stone structures in the sand, and those who do climb to the top of the lighthouse can see what they built or what messages they "write" by placing large rocks in the sand.

 In August 2015 I did something that I always wanted to do.
 Usually, I’ll get up and watch the sunrise, but don’t venture too far, but last summer decided to walk up to the jetty and then climb it all the way until I reached the sidewalk.
 The sidewalk leads to the lighthouse, which I also included in my morning walk.
 This was all during sunrise so there were both beautiful views and interesting perspectives at that hour of the morning.
 So serene.
 It was one of the best experiences ever!
 I left feeling like I crossed something off my bucket list.

 Sure people come for the sun, amusement parks and the beaches at LBI, but there are lots of other things to see and do on the island.
 If you are ever on LBI, stop and pay “Old Barney” a visit.
-Check out the bay and Viking Village while you’re in Barnegat Light, the sea and wildlife is amazing.
+Check out the bay and Viking Village while you’re in Barnegat Light, the sea and wildlife are amazing.